gorgonia/gorgonia.github.io/content/tutorials/mnist.md

 ### Training the neural network

-The input we got from the training set are a matrix $numExamplex \times 784$.
+The input we got from the training set are a matrix $numExample \times 784$.
 The convolution operator expects a 4D tensor BCHW.
 The first thing we need to do is to reshape the input:

 ```go
 numExamples := inputs.Shape()[0]